Maiolino-Au/scRNAseq_tutorial/README.md

 docker pull satijalab/seurat:5.0.0
 ```

-## Credo - a better and faster way to build Docker images - WORK IN PROGRESS
+## Credo: a better and faster way to build Docker images - WORK IN PROGRESS